norvig/paip-lisp/docs/chapter23.md

 | Figure 23.2: Glossary for the Scheme Compiler |

 *(ed: should be a markdown table)*
+The instruction set is shown in figure 23.1.
+A glossary for the compiler program is given in figure 23.2.
+A summary of a more complex version of the compiler appears in [figure 23.3](#figure-23-3).

 As an example, the procedure